zahcaryanstey/NC/README.md

 ## Data_Set_Table.py
 <p> Python file used for taking a pandas data frame and turning it into latex code so that it can be used in a latex doccumnet.

+## CNN.py
+<p> Python file that contains the code for training, and validating our resnet models.

 ## Three_Channel.sh
-<p> Shell file used to run batch experiments, this file is for batch running the three channel experiments.
+<p> Shell file used to run batch  three channel experiments